 Maybe you have experienced this terrible disease inflict someone close to you and you are learning how to navigate life with a person who has made you a stranger.
-You may be heartbroken—so are they, but they do not know why.
+You may be heartbroken—but so are they, but unable to process why.

 Alzheimer’s robs an individual of their memories and as a result, they may react in fear and frustration to a family member or close friend who walks into their room.

 - How can you navigate life if you cannot remember your past.